mommy003/PRSice_use/README.md

 - What information do we need from the base GWAS?
 - Why do we need clumping?
 - Why do we test multiple P‑value thresholds?
-- How much variance explained?
+- How much variance explained (R²)?

 ### To download latest version of PRSice please go to https://choishingwan.github.io/PRSice/ and transfer the folder in your working directory